 Don't be scared of Halloween: Readers share frightful memories

-There's no reason to be afraid of the ghouls and goblins roaming the neighborhood on All Hallows' Eve.
-They're just participating in an ancient-and Catholic-holiday.
+The ghouls and goblins roaming the neighborhood on All Hallows’ Eve are participating in an ancient—and Catholic—holiday.

 Halloween: What a great holiday!
 It beats the heck out of Arbor Day six ways to Sunday.
 Around this time every year, I’m asked by Christian parents about the appropriateness of their children dressing up as Spiderman or cowboys or fairy princesses.

 Every year I give them the same response: Halloween’s supposed occult connections are superficial and misleading.
 Halloween is steeped in Catholic theology and piety, and besides, it’s just so much damn fun.
 We couldn’t have arranged a more perfect synthesis of devotion and festivity had we tried.
 When you get to the core of what the holiday is, you find an overwhelmingly Catholic Christian holiday.
 It should be recognized and celebrated as such—warts, spider webs, and all.

 Symbolically and historically, Halloween is associated with the supernatural, death, and spooky things, but its evolution from its ancient origins to its current permutation is interesting to note.

 It’s been said that Halloween was originally a Celtic holiday called Samhain.
 It is true the ancient Celts celebrated a minor holiday on October 31 dedicated to the harvest, but they also celebrated a festival on the last day of almost every month of the year.
 Further, Samhain was celebrated only among Irish pagans.
 It would be odd if the Catholic Church, in an attempt to Christianize the holiday, skipped over all of the other numerous pagan tribes and their harvest holidays to annoy the Irish pagans.